-You may want to start with a moss garden, or perhaps plot out an entire garden within a flat container, or maybe tuck one away between some large rocks in your yard, but wherever you decide to situate a fairy garden it may end up being as fun and entrancing as any miniature world of tiny houses and furnishings could be! …But with the added fascination that tiny plants can give.
+You may want to start creating a fairy garden within a moss garden, or perhaps plot it out within a flat container, Maybe tuck one away between some large rocks in your yard, but wherever you decide to situate a fairy abode it may end up being as fun and entrancing as any miniature world of tiny houses and furnishings could be! …But with the added fascination that tiny plants can give.

 - Create within a mossy wooded area

 - Containers such as wooden boxes, discarded wheel barrows, galvanized wash basins

 Wherever you plan to place this fantasy creation, it has some common characteristics that identify it as a fairy habitation.

 You don’t have to have houses, tables and chairs or pretty statuettes, but they do lend an air of charm.
 Some of the most original and fascinating could be secret grottoes with just cobwebbed, lichen encrusted natural stone and objects with twig and bark constructions that look like they might house little sprites of the forest and bottom of the garden!

 For starting a fairy garden, a mossy place under a tree like aÂ moss garden would be the perfect base.